The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: Introduction

 \section{Introduction}

-In clinical practice, treatment decisions are often based on both the probability of survival and other clinical outcomes, such as neurocognitive scores.
-For example, in a study of the clinical benefit of statins in very elderly people, treatment decisions depend on (1) whether statins improve survival and (2) whether statins damage cognitive function.
-When interest lies in both survival and other clinical outcomes, death before the follow-up assessment will result in undefined clinical outcomes.
-Many authors refer to this setting as “truncation by death” \citep{imai2008sharp, mcconnell2008truncation, chiba2011simple} to distinguish it from settings where the outcome is simply missing.
-In the statins example, if a participant dies before the follow-up neurocognitive assessment, his or her neurocognitive score will be undefined.
-It is well-known that analyses without careful consideration of undefined outcomes due to death could lead to flawed decisions \citep{robins1995analytic, frangakis1999addressing, zhang2003estimation}.
+In clinical practice, treatment decisions are often based on both the probability of survival and other clinical outcomes, such as Quality of Life (QoL) scores or cognitive outcomes.
+For example, regarding the clinical benefit of a treatment in patients with severe prostate cancer, treatment decisions depend on (1) whether the treatment improves survival and (2) whether the treatment improves Quality of Life \citep{petrylak2004docetaxel, shrestha2019quality}.
+When interest in a research study lies in both survival and other clinical outcomes, death before the follow-up assessment results in undefined clinical outcomes.
+In the prostate cancer example, if a patient dies before the follow-up assessment of Quality of Life, his QoL score is undefined.
+Many authors refer to this setting as “truncation by death” \citep{mcconnell2008truncation,imai2008sharp,kurland2009longitudinal,chiba2011simple} to distinguish it from settings where the outcome is simply missing.

+It is well-known that analyses without careful consideration of undefined outcomes due to death could lead to flawed treatment decisions \citep{robins1995analytic, frangakis1999addressing, zhang2003estimation}.
+For clinical outcomes in the presence of death, many studies simply regard subjects who die as missing and exclude them from the analyses.
+Such analyses, where the comparison of treatment options is restricted only to the survivors, will not lead to causally interpretable results, since the comparison of outcomes in survivors is made between two subpopulations that are inherently different \citep{wang2017identification}: those who survive under one treatment versus those who survive under the other treatment.